-Whether you're already counting down the days til your due date or are just starting to think about becoming a parent, find the answers to your burning questions below.
+Whether you're already counting down the days til your due date or are just starting to think about becoming a parent, find the answers to some of your burning questions below.

-Important Q: Is it true I need to avoid cheese when I’m pregnant?
+Important Q: Is it true women need to avoid cheese when pregnant?

 Great news: Many types of cheese are totally fine to eat during pregnancy.
 “Just make sure that the cheese is made from pasteurized milk,” advises our resident nutrition expert Dr. Mastaneh Sharafi, PhD, R.D.